 David is married to his wife Christie and has a daughter, Gabriella.
 David enjoys spending time with his family, to include his parents, and enjoys hiking, hunting, fishing, and taking weekend trips throughout the many historic sites in the Commonwealth.

 Ryan is a 1993 Graduate of Wyoming Valley West High School and is a 1997 Alumni of King's College where he holds a Bachelor's Degree in Criminal Justice.
 Ryan was employed by both the Fairview Township Police Departments and Swoyersville Borough Police Departments part time from 1997 through 2000.
 He was hired full time by the Hanover Township Police Department in 2000.
 Since then, Ryan holds the following certifications: D.A.R.E.
-Officer, School Resource Officer, Field Training Officer, Technical Collision Investigation Level 3, and Motor Carrier Inspection Officer among many others.
-Ryan is also the Union President for the department and is the Departments Accreditation Manager.
+Officer, School Resource Officer, Field Training Officer, Technical Collision Investigation Level 3, and Motor Carrier Inspection Officer and Defensive Tactics Instructor, among many others.
+Ryan is also the Union President for the department and is the Departments Accreditation Manager and was promoted to the rank of Sergeant in 2021.
 In 2019, he ran for the Treasurer's position on the PPAC Executive Board and was unanimously voted in.
-In 2020, Ryan was nominated to and accepted the opportunity to serve as Vice President of the Pennsylvania Police Accreditation Coalition, a position that he will continue to serve in for 2021.
+In 2020, Ryan was nominated to and accepted the opportunity to serve as Vice President of the Pennsylvania Police Accreditation Coalition.

 Ryan has been married since 2008.
 In his spare time, he owns/operates an auto detailing business, enjoys karate, running, biking, hiking and spending time with his wife.

 Michael is currently employed with the Manheim Township Police Department in Lancaster County, PA.
 He was hired in 2003, promoted to the rank of Sergeant in 2012, and advanced into an administrative Sergeant position in 2017.
 In addition to overseeing and performing the administrative functions of the department, Michael was also named the department's public information officer (PIO) and accreditation manager at the same time.
-In early 2021, he was promoted to Lieutenant and currently serves as the commander of the Administrative Services Division, in addition to being PIO and accreditation manager.
+In early 2021, he was promoted to Lieutenant and assigned as the commander of the Administrative Services Division, in addition to being PIO and accreditation manager.
+In 2022, Michael was reassigned as the Patrol Division Commander, and retained the position of accreditation manager.
 Michael's police department has been accredited with the Pennsylvania Law Enforcement Accreditation Commission (PLEAC) since 2007, and most recently obtained its fifth re-accreditation in 2020, while under his command as accreditation manager.
 His agency is expected to attain PLEAC Premier status in 2023.

 Michael joined the Pennsylvania Police Accreditation Coalition (PPAC) in 2017 in order to collaborate with other accreditation managers throughout the Commonwealth.
 He became a mock assessor during that same year, aiding other police departments in their successful journey through the accreditation process.
 In 2019, he ran for the Treasurer's position on the PPAC Executive Board and was unanimously voted in.
 In 2020, he was once again nominated to serve in that assignment.